 You see, outside influences can sneak in to our minds, causing us anger, frustration and pain.
-These influences can come in the form of a job, a boss, a friend, a family member, or they come in as what they are: toxic, negative, and filled with dark energy.
+These influences can come in the form of a job, a boss, a co-worker, a friend, a family member, or they come in as what they are: toxic, negative, and filled with dark energy.
 We begin to feel all these negative emotions because of them and release all that dark stuff onto those around us: those they live in the bubble with us.

 It’s human behavior and sometimes life sneaks up on us and takes control where control isn’t needed or wanted.

 We are in control of what we allow and what we feel, yet when we allow outside influences to affect our relationships in our life, trust me, there will be a reaction, and not usually the one you want.